-Issue 3 | Take tuatoru: Whether the common ownership requirement for the subvention payment was met
+Issue 2 | Take tuarua: Whether the common ownership requirement for the subvention payment was met

-- 35. A company may make a tax loss available to another company to subtract from their net income if certain requirements are met.
+- A company may make a tax loss available to another company to subtract from their 19. net income if certain requirements are met.
 One of the requirements is that the companies are at least 66% commonly owned.
-To be 66% commonly owned, a group a group of persons must hold common "voting interests" in both companies that add up to at least 66%. - 36.
-If a "market value circumstance" exists, the group of persons must hold common "market value interests" adding up to at least 66%.
+To be 66% commonly owned, a group a group of persons must hold common "voting interests" in both companies that add up to at least 66%. - If a "market value circumstance" exists, the group of persons must hold common 20. "market value interests" adding up to at least 66%.
 In the dispute there was no suggestion that any market value circumstance existed.
-Accordingly, only common voting interests were relevant in determining whether the common ownership requirement was met. - 37.
-If all relevant requirements are met, the other company can use the loss by making a subvention payment to the loss company. - 38.
-Common voting interests are measured by determining the percentage of a person's "voting interests" in each company.
+Accordingly, only common voting interests were relevant in determining whether the common ownership requirement was met. - 21.
+If all relevant requirements are met, the other company can use the loss by making a subvention payment to the loss company. - Common voting interests are measured by determining the percentage of a person's 22. "voting interests" in each company.
 A person's "voting interest" in a company equals the percentage of the total "shareholder decision-making rights" for the company carried by shares or options held by the person.
-"Shareholder decision-making rights" are rights to vote or participate in decision-making concerning company dividends or distributions, the company's constitution, variations in its capital, or the appointment of directors (ss IC 3, YA 1 and YC 2). - 39.
+"Shareholder decision-making rights" are rights to vote or participate in decision-making concerning company dividends or distributions, the company's constitution, variations in its capital, or the appointment of directors (ss IC 3, YA 1 and YC 2). - 23.
 For income tax purposes, a person holds or does something as a nominee for another person if they act on the other person's behalf.
-Where a person holds or does something as a nominee for another person, the other person is treated as doing or holding the thing and the nominee is ignored (s YB 21).
+Where a person holds or does something as a nominee for another person, the other person is treated as doing or holding the thing and the nominee is ignored (s YB 21). - How s YB 21 applies where a person holds shares as a nominee for another person is 24. considered by the Commissioner in an Interpretation Statement.6 In summary: - A person who holds shares as a nominee for another person: - is registered as the holder of the shares but holds them for another person and has no beneficial interest in them.